yaxu/pihkal/chapters/300-mini-notation.md

 ## One step per cycle with `<>`{.haskell}

-There is one more pair of symbols for denoting subsequences: `<>`, known as angle brackets.
+There is one more pair of symbols for denoting subsequences:
+`<>`{.haskell}, also known as angle brackets.
 These simply slow a subsequence down to one step per cycle.

 ```{.haskell render="audio" prefix="d1 $ "}
 sound "<lt ht mt>"
 ```

-It's the same as slowing down a subsequence by the number of steps in it, for example the following does the same as the above.
+The angle brackets slow down a subsequence by the number of steps in it, for example the following does the same as the above.

 ```{.haskell render="audio" prefix="d1 $ "}